moti-og/contract-doc-v3/docs/docsByAI/installation.md

 ## Next steps
 - Start Docker Desktop
-- Run the SuperDoc backend container on port 4100 per vendor instructions
+- Run the SuperDoc backend container exposing host port 4002 (container listens on 4100)
 - Start the Node server on port 4001 (HTTPS) to serve both clients and shared modules
 - Open the web client and the Word add‑in (manifest points to the same origin)